profdangarcia/my-portfolio/README.md

   <h3 align="center">Dan Garcia - Porfolio Project Repo</h3>
 </p>

 This is my porfolio website repository.
-Its open source ... so fell free to grab some ideas.
+Its open source ... so feel free to grab some ideas.

 ## 🏃‍♂️ Try it Local